awhitney42/YumYumDonut/README.md

 **Line 1 : Set Memory Location Constants and Sprite Pointers**

-Lines 1 is the first of 2 lines in the main initialization sequence.
+Lines 1 is the first of 2 lines that comprise the main initialization sequence.

 `q=54272:r=56320:s=12288:v=53248:poke2040,192:poke2041,193:y=0:h=1`